 Let’s look specifically at the benefits and limitations of serverless architecture.

-What are the advantages of using serverless architecture?
+What are the benefits of serverless architecture?

 The leading advantage is that your developers can focus their attention on product development.
 They no longer have to account for managing and operating servers.
 Components like network configuration or the physical security of your servers are handled by the vendor rather than your team.